 What’s the difference between a CPAP and BiPAP machine?

-The CPAP and BiPAP (also called the BPAP) are very similar machines.
+CPAPs and BiPAPs (also called BPAPs) are very similar machines.
 Both are designed to treat sleep apnea.
 Both deliver pressurized air through a hose and mask into your airways to prevent the soft tissue at the back of your throat from collapsing and blocking the airways.
 Both machines promote normal breathing throughout the night.
 That said, there are some key differences.

 Who is at risk for sleep apnea?